instead-hub/instead/doc/stead3-en.md

 - inv.fnt.size = the font size of the inventory (size)
 - inv.fnt.height = line spacing as the floating the decimal point (1.0 is default)
-- inv.gfx.up, inv.gfx.down = paths to the image files skallerup up/down of
+- inv.gfx.up, inv.gfx.down = paths to the image files of the up/down scrollbars of
   equipment (line)
 - inv.up.x, inv.up.y, inv.down.x, inv.down.y = coordinates.
   (coordinate or -1)